 Capacitance: is the ability to store energy in an electrostatic field.
 This has the maximum effect on Zo.

 Inductance: is the electromagnetic field that is created by the signal on the trace.
 This has a secondary effect on Zo.

 Resistance: is the signal attenuation (loss) caused by the transmission path (in our case a copper trace).
 This has the least effect on Zo.

 Elements in Printed Circuit Board Manufacturing that can influence the controlled impedance.

-- The PCB Material: The fiberglass material makeup also called dielectric will influence the impedance.
-This can vary greatly in the materials and why some material choices are made and called out in PCB designs.
+- The PCB Material: Also called dielectric, the fiberglass material makeup will influence the impedance.
+This can vary greatly in the materials and is why some material choices are called out and made in PCB designs.

 - Lamination Characteristics: The process of lamination and the prepreg used in that lamination will also influence the design.

 - Soldermask: The thickness variations and the dielectric properties.